-WIC helps pregnant women, new mother, and young children eat well, learn about nutrition and stay healthy.
+WIC helps pregnant women, new mothers, and young children eat well, learn about nutrition and stay healthy.
 WIC is the Federal Special Supplemental Nutrition Program for Women, Infants and Children.

 As a WIC participant, you receive nutritious foods, nutrition counseling, breastfeeding support and access to many community resources.
 During twice a year office visits, we will weigh and measure your child, help you to develop a plan to meet your nutritional needs and tell you about other services that might be available to you.
 A variety of nutrition or physical activity classes are offered monthly, such as preparing for pregnancy, baby cuing, transitioning to solids, canning, gardening and picky eaters.
 Classes are also available online.

 Call 802-888-7447 or toll free 888-253-8798 to make an appointment.
 Most of our clinics run from 8:00 a.m. - 3:30 p.m. in our Morrisville office.
-For the convenience of our participants, we also have a clinic on the second Wednesday of the month at the United Church of Hardwick, at 216 South Main Street, Hardwick.
+For the convenience of our participants, we also have a clinic on the First Wednesday of the month at the United Church of Hardwick, at 216 South Main Street, Hardwick and every other month at the United Church of Johnson at 100 Main Street, Johnson.

 Local Stores that Accept eWIC: